im2nguyen/rover/docs/docker.md

 ```

 All plateforms covers in both binary and archive format

   - **linux**:  `amd64`, `386`, `arm64`, `arm`
   - **freebsd**: `amd64, `386`, `arm64`, `arm`
   - **windows**: `amd64, `386`, `arm64`, `arm`
   - **darwin**: `amd64, `arm64`

+### FAQ

+- Why didn't used `gcr.io/distroless/static` as base image

+  - There was not `386` variant at the time of refactoring dockerfile